 4th string octaves, option 1: 2 strings up (toward the thinnest), 3 frets higher

 4th string octaves, option 2: 3 strings up (toward the thinnest), 2 frets lower

 3rd string octaves, option 1: 2 strings up (toward the thinnest), 3 frets higher

 Here is a comprehensive diagram with the octaves linked together.
 Practice and memorize these geometric relationships, as they are an invaluable tool for navigating the fretboard effortlessly

 C note octaves

-We have seen how the fretboard layout works and the geometric relationships of the octaves, a great helper device for finding the notes very quickly.
+We have seen how the guitar fretboard theory works and the geometric relationships of the octaves, a great helper device for finding the notes very quickly.
 In the next part we will expand these concepts and we'll study intervals geometry and how to build chords with these intervals.
 Also check out the following links that will help you practicing your fretboard: